Psychopharmacology

-Psychopharmacology (from Greek ψῡχή; φάρμακον; and -λογία) is the scientific study of the effects drugs have on mood, sensation, thinking, behavior, judgment and evaluation, and memory.
+Psychopharmacology (from Greek ψυχή; φάρμακον; and -λογία) is the scientific study of the effects drugs have on mood, sensation, thinking, behavior, judgment and evaluation, and memory.
 It is distinguished from neuropsychopharmacology, which emphasizes the correlation between drug-induced changes in the functioning of cells in the nervous system and changes in consciousness and behavior.

 The field of psychopharmacology studies a wide range of substances with various types of psychoactive properties, focusing primarily on the chemical interactions with the brain.
-The term "psychopharmacology" was likely first coined by David Macht in 1920.
+The term "psychopharmacology" was likely coined by David Macht in 1920.
 Psychoactive drugs interact with particular target sites or receptors found in the nervous system to induce widespread changes in physiological or psychological functions.
 The specific interaction between drugs and their receptors is referred to as "drug action", and the widespread changes in physiological or psychological function is referred to as "drug effect".
 These drugs may originate from natural sources such as plants and animals, or from artificial sources such as chemical synthesis in the laboratory.